 Let’s look at the two groups of people for whom we have the most medical information available to see if we can begin to answer some of these very important questions.
-What follows is not meant to be a complete review; I am working on a book about food and health that will include a comprehensive chapter full of fun facts about meaty menus from around the world.
-I wrote this article because I was excited to share some of the fascinating things I am learning as I research the book.
+What follows is not meant to be a complete review; I wrote this article because I was excited to share some of the fascinating things I am learning as I research meat and human health.

 A Tale of Two Cities

 Well, cities is a bit of a stretch…in fact neither of these groups of people were city folk, but that is where the similarities end.
 The only thing these people had in common was that they ate few if any plant foods.